cryptid-megalodon/bGPT-compression-experiments/README.md

+# Byte LLMs on Compressed Data

+This repository is a fork of the original [bGPT repository](https://github.com/byte-gpt/bGPT).
+The original repository was created by [Sander Wood](https://github.com/sanderwood) and [Sander Dieleman](https://github.com/sander-dieleman).
+Their original README is copied in the sections below and their original MIT license has been retained.

+## Introduction
+I was impressed by the results of byte-based Transformers.
+Transformers predicting byte sequences is a powerful approach to learning and generating new data across various formats.
+There are interesting applications for this approach including: transformation of data across file formats, generalized learning across file types and an alternative approach to specialized token processing for multi-modal models.
+The chief drawback of byte-based transformers is the greatly expanded input sequence length of using bytes instead of higher level data representations like characters.

+## Compressed Data Hypothesis
+I had an admittedly outlandish idea to attempt to fine-tune a byte-based transformer on compressed data.
+Transformers seem remarkably robust to learning data patterns and the hypothesis was that certain compressed data formats like zip which use string lookup tables and offer lossless compression of all data types might be possible for transformers to learn.
+The lookup table can be thought of as a Python dictionary where a single ID references a common sequence found throughout the file.
+This enables zip to replace that sequence with a single identifier in the lookup table.
+I believed the attention mechanism could easily learn the lookup table pattern and process the zipped data while greatly reducing the input sequence length of longer files leading to more efficient training and inference.
+This would ameliorate the chief drawback of byte-based transformers.

+## Personal Project Goals
+Aside from the theoretical basis for the project, I thought this would be a good way to learn more about ML research since the byte-based transformer was a relatively small model and I could easily fine-tune it on compressed data (e.g. zipped copies of Wikipedia and news article datasets).
+I could focus on practical implementation details like integrating the code with wandb for tracking and learning more about launching training jobs on neoclouds using docker.

+## Results
+I was able to train a byte-based transformer on a zipped copy of Wikipedia and a zipped copy of news articles, however training would always collapse.
+Fine-tuning alone was unable to learn the compression algorithm.
+I considered following the author's original pre-training approach, but estimated it would cost ~$500 in GPU time.
+Through working on this project, I discovered some fundamental flaws in this approach.
+While there may be benefits to one-time compression of a large training set, all input would also need to undergo compression before inference leading to increased computation cost and latency.
+I also became convinced that mixed transformer architectures like Jamba -- which use a combination of Mamba and Attention layers -- would be better suited for long input sequences.
+Alternatively, advancements in tokenization may make it unnecessary to compress data before processing.
+The allure of the simplicity and universality of byte-based transformers is still appealing, but I think other approaches to quickly mapping inputs to vector spaces that more computationally expensive attention layers operate on are more promising.
+I did accomplish my learning goals and feel more confident in my ML research skills beyond my personal studies and class work.

 # Beyond Language Models: Byte Models are Digital World Simulators

 This repository contains the code for the bGPT model as described in the paper [Beyond Language Models: Byte Models are Digital World Simulators](https://arxiv.org/abs/2402.19155).